 - Break a world record.
 There are SO many world records out there, and some of them are honestly not that impressive.
 Try to break one of them, whether it’s the fastest time to put 24 cans in the fridge or the most t-shirts put on in one minute.

-Even if your spring break isn’t looking like you had planned, you can still have fun!
+Even if your spring break isn’t looking like you had planned or got canceled altogether, you can still have fun!
 Use the time you have off from school to know yourself better, know your family better, and know your friends better, too!
 The opportunities we have right now are unique and once-in-a-lifetime.
 Don’t waste your spring break wishing your situation was different.
 Instead, you can choose to enjoy it to the best of your ability!

 (Also, if you do end up doing one of these activities for your spring break, be sure to tag us at @relatableftf!)